Business Plan - we hear a lot about it - do we really understand what it means?

 Now you would have a fair idea about what you need for your product ... you are building your supplier-base.
 Read about Supply Chain Management to have an idea about this segment.

 As you increase the sales volume gradually, you can now start to negotiate for a better price for your inputs from your supplier-base ... work on getting 'wholesale prices' for your inputs.

 Similarly, as your product starts getting better and the demand increases, add value to the 'extras' you add for the customers' demand.
 In the beginning give 'extras' for free ... but as you get repeat customers with value addition, raise your price slightly ... not too much.

 Your profit margin will start to improve with the increase in volume.
 When reducing cost of inputs ...
 DO NOT compromise on quality.
-Try to work on quantities ... the larger the quantity the better the price.
+Try to work on quantities ... the larger the volumes quantity the better the revenue.

 Your trade cycle will start building ... try your best to keep it going.